-Department Name Division Name Program Name Description FTE Mandatory/ Discretionary Federal/ State/ Local Authority Minimum Quantifiable Level of Service Level of Service (LOS) - Mandate Level of Service (LOS) - Board Funding Source Administrative Services Human Resources Seek innovative and creative ways to recognize and thank employees for their contributions to the successful running of County government and to develop mechanisms to encourage and motivate employees to remain with the County. АТ Discretionary N/A N/A N/A N/A Meets Board Level 100% general fund Administrative Services Human Resources The County is required to ensure that all employees who meet the eligibility requirements are offered and afforded their rights under the Family Medical Leave Act.
+Department Name Division Name Program Name Description FTE Mandatory/ Discretionary Federal/ State/ Local Authority Minimum Quantifiable Level of Service Required by Authority Level of Service (LOS) - Mandate Level of Service (LOS) - Board Funding Source Administrative Services Human Resources Seek innovative and creative ways to recognize and thank employees for their contributions to the successful running of County government and to develop mechanisms to encourage and motivate employees to remain with the County.
+AT Discretionary N/A N/A N/A N/A Meets Board Level 100% general fund Administrative Services Human Resources The County is required to ensure that all employees who meet the eligibility requirements are offered and afforded their rights under the Family Medical Leave Act.
 This involves notifying employees of their rights, requesting documentation from medical providers supporting their request to utilize Family Medical Leave(FML); verifying/confirming information from medical providers to determine if the employee will receive FML, and monitoring and tracking the use of that leave.
-2 Mandatory Federal Compliance with the Family/Medical Leave Act of 1993 Meets Mandate Level Meets Board Level 100% general fund

-FY 12 Ado onted FY 13 Adopted FTE Total as Submitted by Division 9.00 General Fund Budget for Division \$ 670,310 • 9.00 MSTU Fund Budget for Division \$ - \$ - · · = · · · · · · · · · · · · · · · · · Other Funds Budget for Division \$ - \$ - Budget Total for Division \$ 670,310 - Administrative Services Organizational Training And Development Employee Skills Development The purpose of the Organizational Development and Training (ODT) Office is to develop, build and launch leadership development processes that build capability of operational leaders, front-line leaders, high potential employees and other critical talent employees under the Board of County Commissioners.
+2 Mandatory Federal The Family/Medical Leave Act of 1993 Compliance with the Family/Medical Leave Act of 1993 Meets Mandate Level Meets Board Level 100% general fund ervices Human Resources Administration receive FML, and monitoring and tracking the use of that leave.
+2 Mandatory Federal The Family/Medical Leave Act of 1993 Act of 1993 Level Level 100% general fund FY 13 Ac lopted FY 14 Adopted FTE Total as Submitted by Division 9.00 General Fund Budget for Division \$ 662,12 - The Folding of Capitalities of Division 0.00 MSTU Fund Budget for Division ¢ 002,12 - \$ - 3 φ Other Funds Budget for Division \$ - \$ - 704.400 Budget Total for Division \$ 662,12 29 \$ 701,166 The surrous of the Operation is a Development and Training (ODT) The purpose of the Organizational Development and Training (ODT) Office is to develop, build and launch leadership development processes that build capability of operational leaders, front-line leaders, high potential employees and other critical talent employees under the Board of County Commissioners.
 This is done by engaging divisional and departmental leaders and other key stakeholders in the program design and focus; managing the launch, metrics and modifications to address changing needs over time.
-Additionally, this office develops, builds and launches non-leadership related learning that builds the capability of existing and new County employees, and provides them the skills, tools, knowledge and job aids/resources needed to perform efficiently, responsively and effectively.
-2 Discretionary N/A N/A N/A N/A Meets Board Level 100% general fund s ODT assists with mandatory training programs related to FLSA, FMLA and any other mandatory training programs to new and current employees.
+Additionally, this office develops, builds and launches non-leadership related learning that builds the Organizational capability of existing and new County employees, and provides them the e Meets dministrative Training And Employee Skills skills, tools, knowledge and job aids/resources needed to perform Board ervices Development Development efficiently, responsively and effectively.
+2 Discretionary N/A N/A N/A N/A Level 100% general fund ODT assists with mandatory training programs related to FLSA, FMLA and any other mandatory training programs to new and current employees.
 We support the Board's commitment to ensure compliance with established federal, state, and local rules, regulations, policies, and procedures.
-By ensuring compliance, not only does our organization become a safer, more hospitable place to work and learn, but we also Administrative Organizational Training And Oansellanaa Tasi i lower the risk of being financially penalized due to non-compliance.
-We also partner with other training providers and departments in order to centralize information and record-keeping related to compliance training A.T.
-Discontinuo N/A A.V.A AVA N//A Meets Board 1000/ Services Development Compliance Training efforts.
+By ensuring compliance, not only does our organization become a safer, more hospitable place to work and learn, but we also lower the risk of being financially penalized due to non-compliance.
+We Organizational also partner with other training providers and departments in order to Meets dministrative Training And centralize information and record-keeping related to compliance training Board ervices Development Compliance Training efforts.
 AT Discretionary N/A N/A N/A N/A Level 100% general fund